eurenaneu/lilyshop-api/README.md

 LilyShop API is a RESTful API developed and designed for a flowershop e-commerce.
 This API was created to be implemented in a front-end project developed with Vue.
 Since this project does not have a specific domain to cover, it can be used to create an API for any type of e-commerce.

 ### But why a flowershop?
-I just chose the "flowershop" theme because I was inspired by a flowershop next to my house.
+I chose the "flowershop" theme because I was inspired by a flowershop next to my house.
+The name "LilyShop" came about because of the name of my favorite flower, lily-of-the-valley

 ## Used Technologies: